-Career Development Across The Curriculum
+Career Development Across the Curriculum

-As an essential part of the developmental aspect of career planning, three one-credit courses have been designed to assist students with identifying personal strengths career choice, job-searching, graduate/professional school planning, and personal wealth management skill development.
+As an essential part of the developmental aspect of career planning, five one-credit courses have been designed to assist students with identifying personal strengths, making informed career choices, searching for jobs and internships, planning for graduate school and developing wealth management skills.
 These courses are conducted in a workshop style format in order to promote maximum involvement and interaction with students.